ahuxford/NekML/README.md

 4) Whenever using NekML, a copy of the provided "makefile_usr.inc" file located in NekML's 'files' directory must be in the directory you want to run Nek5000 in.
 For example, 'examples/save_h5py' contains the "makefile_usr.inc".

-5) When you run "makenek" you'll need to run it twice (i.e. run make clean, makenek, makenek) to complete the compilation of Nek5000 with NekML.
+5) When you run "makenek" you may need to run it up to 3 times (i.e. run make clean, makenek, makenek, makenek) to complete the compilation of Nek5000 with NekML.
+There's a compilation bug that's a minor inconvenience.

 ## Examples